 Following the war, Ebersbach continued to serve others.
 She graduated from the Frances Payne Bolton School of Nursing in 1954 and joined the Hillsborough County Health Department in Tampa, Florida.
 She worked in public health until her retirement in 1975.
 Ebersbach was also a lifelong active member of the Hyde Park United Methodist Church, the Tampa Bay Garden Club and the American Association of University Women.

-The Dorothy Ebersbach Academic Center for Flight Nursing merged her three loves: flying, nursing and service.
+The Dorothy Ebersbach Academic Center for Flight Nursing merged Dorothy's three loves: flying, nursing, and service.